-Watch episodes of The Curse of Oak Island.
-Follow the links in this article to see what happened on each episode, and tune in Tuesdays at 9/8c for all-new episodes.
+Watch full episodes of The Curse of Oak Island online now.
+Follow the links in this article to see what happened on each episode.

 For the better part of two centuries, treasure hunters have been trying, and failing, to extract purported hidden treasure from the bottom of the Money Pit on Canada’s Oak Island.
 And though the prospect of finding millions of dollars’ worth of buried treasure is exciting enough, there are also dozens of theories attached to the island and its supposed riches.
 They range from the island being the home of Captain Kidd’s buried treasure to the land's supposed connection to ancient secret societies such as the Freemasons and Knights Templar—and everything in between.